 How Can Cause Artists & Athletes Change The World?

-Read the interview published in Rolling Stone magazine, or continue reading below.
+Read the story published by Rolling Stone Culture Council, or continue reading below.
 Inspired by Steve Jobs, other great storytellers, social entrepreneurs, and spiritual activists I have shared stages with.

 How Can Cause Artists and Athletes Change the World?

 Misfits who are crazy enough to think they can change the world are the ones who do.

 Cause artists, cause athletes, spiritual activists, social entrepreneurs, and impact investors constantly look at the world around them and imagine possibilities — just like futurists do.
 You could call them purpose-driven leaders with a true North Star.